pierg/fact-fortress-dapp/README.md

 ### 7 | [ZKP::Proof of Provenance] Verify the Public Inputs *(On-Chain)*

 *Verifiers verify the public inputs of the proof of provenance.
 This is a preliminary step to the verification of the proof of provenance itself (step 8).
-This step ensures that the researcher has used the expected public key and signature as public inputs.
+This step ensures that the data analyzer has used the expected public key and signature as public inputs.
 It can also be performed off-chain.*

 ```
 POST http://localhost:3000/verify_public_inputs